 - Men and women are required to wear upper garments fully covering the front and back of the body, including the midriff, when at full draw.

 - Shirts with collars are required, but sponsored staff shooters may wear manufacturer’s issued competition clothing which may include Henley style collars, mock turtlenecks or jerseys approved by ASA.
 Tee shirts are not acceptable unless they are issued and worn by a group when attending as an S3DA team.

 - Men’s shirts must have short or long sleeves.
 Tee shirts and tank tops are not allowed.

-- Due to safety considerations all shooters must have footwear that fully covers the entire foot.
-Bare feet, open-toed sandals or flip-flops are not allowed while competing on the ranges.
+- Due to safety considerations all shooters must have footwear that fully protects the entire foot.
+Bare feet, open-toed sandals, Croc’s, or flip-flops are not allowed while competing on the ranges.

 - Spectators & Guests:

 - Spectators are not allowed on the tournament ranges until the range official begins the competition.